Defensive Rebalancing for Automated Market Makers: Mixed Populations

-To create a convex optimization program that encompasses one or more oracle AMMs, the key insight is that a price-setting oracle AMM is simply a passive CFMM with linear trading function $F_i(x_{i,1},x_{i,2}) := a \;x_{i,1} + b \;x_{i,2}$, where $a,b > 0$, initialized with sufficient reserves to ensure no pool is exhausted by the rebalancing.
-(Alternatively, the program constraints could permit negative pool sizes for oracle AMMs.)
+To create a convex optimization program that encompasses one or more oracle AMMs, the key insight is that a price-setting oracle AMM is simply a passive CFMM with linear trading function $F_i(x_{i,1}, x_{i,2}) := a x_{i,1} + b x_{i,2}$, where $a, b > 0$, initialized with sufficient reserves to ensure no pool is exhausted by the rebalancing.
+(Alternatively, one could permit oracle AMMs to have negative reserve balances in the optimization program.)